Articles

 Downloads vs. streams: What advertisers need to know

 Picture this: You notice you're running low on storage on your phone.
-You check your data usage, and a few gigs are from podcast episodes that have automatically downloaded to your device—95% of which you've never listened to.
+You check your data usage, and there's a bunch of podcast episodes that have automatically downloaded to your device—95% of which you've never listened to.

 A brief history of podcast ad tech